takahirox/tiny-web-metaverse/README.md

 [![Latest NPM release](https://img.shields.io/npm/v/@tiny-web-metaverse/client.svg)](https://www.npmjs.com/package/@tiny-web-metaverse/client)

-Tiny Web Metaverse is a Web-based multi-user 3D virtual space framework with high flexibility and extensibility.
+Tiny Web Metaverse is a Web-based multi-user 3D virtual space lightweight framework with high flexibility and extensibility.
 It is built on web standards, making it familiar and easy to use for developers with Web development experience.

 Tiny Web Metaverse adopts an ECS architecture.
 This architecture makes it easy to add or modify features without having to modify existing code.